Skip to content

 log_path: Annotated[str, Inject(expr="${data_dir}/logs")],

-service: Injected[MyService, Inject()],
+service: Annotated[MyService, Inject()],

 service: Injected[MyService],

-# Inject specific implementation
+# Inject a specific implementation when multiple exist

 db: Annotated[Database, Inject(qualifier="readonly")]